arrowhead-f/sos-examples-spring/demo-car/README.md

 ##### The project provides Arrowhead v4.1.3 Clients demo implementation developed from [client-skeleton project](https://github.com/arrowhead-f/client-skeleton-java-spring)

 ## Overview
+The goal of the project is to simply demonstrate how a consumer could orchestrate for a service and consume it afterward.
 ##### The Local Cloud Architecture
 ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) `AH Service Registry`
 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `AH Authorization`